liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migration-spd.md

 |Condition|The file type is a specific type|2010|If/else|

 >[!Note]
->"*" There is no direct matching action in Power Automate for workflow actions like “Log to History List” and “Set Workflow Status”, “Compose” action is used as a placeholder action in migrated flow.
+>"*" There is no direct matching action in Power Automate for workflow actions like "Log to History List" and "Set Workflow Status", "Compose" action is used as a placeholder action in migrated flow.
 >
 >"**" A workflow with multiple stage forms a directed graph.
-A general directed graph cannot be supported in Power Automate.
-The migration tool will only convert workflow with stage format of Directed Rooted Tree (or Arborescence), and report error otherwise.
+A general directed graph can't be supported in Power Automate.
+The migration tool only converts workflow with a stage format of Directed Rooted Tree (or Arborescence), and reports an error otherwise.

 ## Designer workflow actions not migrated